Tusharchaudhary-web/ReactBasics/README.md

      Because app.js uses React and ReactDOM.
 If they are not loaded first, it gives:
      Uncaught ReferenceError: React is not defined.

-5)  what is use of crossorigin in script?
+6)  what are CORS?
+Ans) CORS (Cross-Origin Resource Sharing) is a browser security feature that controls how a website can
+     request data from another website (external server) safely.
+     It allows or blocks cross-origin requests based on rules set by the server.

+7)   Why do we use crossorigin in CDN script files but not in local script files like app.js?
+Ans) App.js(Local file) = it has same origin = Browser loads it from internal server = no crossorigin needed.
+     script(External file) = it has different(crossorigin) = Browser safely loads it from external file = crossorigin needed to avoid security issues.

-➡️ We use crossorigin so that the browser can safely load scripts from other websites (like CDN) without security issues.
+     We use crossorigin so that the browser can safely load scripts from other websites (like CDN) without security issues.

+9)   Why browser needs crossorigin for scripts but not always for images?
+Ans) Scripts can run code so need crossorigin for safety.
+Images don’t run code, so no crossorigin is needed in most cases.

-6) what is CDN?
+6) what is Network ,Internet ,Server and CDN?
+Network is used to connect multiple devices so they can share information, either using the internet (like mobile data or Wi-Fi) or without internet (using Bluetooth or LAN).

+The internet is a global network that connects millions of smaller networks to share data between devices across the world.

+Network : connection
+Internet: Network of networks

+Server is the main computer that stores and sends the original website to users.

+🔧 When a server is down, it can be due to:
+    Power failure
+    Hardware issue
+    Software bug
+    Maintenance
+    Network issue on the server side

-➡️ CDN (Content Delivery Network) is a network of servers around the world that deliver files (like JS, CSS, images) faster to users.
+➡️ CDN (Content Delivery Network) is a network of servers around the world that deliver website content to users fastly.

-➡️ Instead of loading files from your server, the browser gets them from the nearest CDN server.
+➡️ Instead of always going to the main server, the browser gets the content from the nearest CDN server.

 Why this is important to use CDN?
+✅ Benefits of CDN:
-➡️ faster loading
+➡️ Faster loading
-➡️ less buffering
+➡️ Less buffering
-➡️ Handling more viewers
+➡️ Can handle more users (scalability)
-➡️ saves Bandwidth
+➡️ Saves data and reduces load on the main server

-Example : when we watch utube videos , so the video data is coming from the nearby server which helps the video load faster and stream smoothly.
+Example : When you watch a YouTube video, it is delivered from the nearest CDN server, not from YouTube's main server in the U.S.

-7) Explain React.development.js and React.devlopment.js
+7) Explain React.development.js and React.development.js
 1) react.development.js
 This is the React core library ( creating element is the core of react).
 React creates and manages the component( like button or form).